Emergent non-Hermitian localization phenomena in the synthetic space of zero-dimensional bosonic systems: Theory

 Note that, due to the $\cal PT$-symmetry and the absence of translational invariance of the matrix $M$, it is physically meaningless to impose periodic boundary condition in such synthetic 1D lattice.
 Of course, one can mathematically ``glue'' the two ends of the 1D chain in such a way that the $\cal PT$-symmetry is preserved, but this would amount to a complete change of the model in \eqref{Eq:Lindblad1} by introducing \textit{ad hoc} terms.
 Moreover, the addition of such terms has no physical basis, since the 1D chain is defined in the field moments space.
 As such, only open boundary conditions in \eqref{H} can be well-justified from a physical point of view.

 It is also worth noting that NHH similar to that in \eqref{H} was {\it a priori} introduced and studied in Refs.~\cite{Joglekar2011}, but whose construction required the presence of $n$-coupled finely tuned cavities.
-Here, instead, we show that such NHH can naturally arise in moments space of the system operators of a dimer.
+Here, instead, we show that such NHH can naturally arise in the moments space of system operators of a dimer and, thus, reveal its physical origin.

 Importantly, when dealing with any \textit{a priori} NHH, the knowledge of both its left and right eigenvectors becomes necessary in order to assign a physical meaning to the inner product of the corresponding Hilbert space~\cite{MOSTAFAZADEH_2010}.
 Nevertheless, in the case we are studying, the \textit{a posteriori} NHH $\hat H_{1\rm D}$ emerges only in the synthetic space of field moments, and the underlying physics is described by the well-defined Lindblad master equation, where such precautions are not needed.
 Indeed, the evolution matrix is defined for c-number vectors, not q-number valued eigenstates of a quantum Hamiltonian.
 As such, the right eigenvectors of the 1D NHH correspond to the well-defined right eigenvectors of the field moments evolution matrix.
 Consequently, one would need the left eigenvectors of $\hat H_{1\rm D}$ only for mathematical manipulations~\cite{Amir2016,Zhang2019biol} not employed in this article.